Last updated on May 21, 2026

 Card advantage is a fantastic payoff for doing… pretty much anything in Magic.
 The charming combination of a sacrifice payoff and outlet makes Rakdos, the Muscle a nasty threat, especially since its card advantage naturally synergizes with the impulse draw synergies Rakdos has become known for.
 You typically want cheap payoffs, but gaining indestructible offsets that nicely.

 Juri, Master of the Revue is a very straightforward Rakdos commander .
 It comes down early and grows with cards that can be sacrificed, most notably Treasure, but fetch lands also do it.
-While you’re sacrificing things, you’ll have a very large Juri that can hit your opponents hard, win via commander damage, or deal lots of damage to a certain target if it’s removed.
+You'll end up with a very large Juri that can hit your opponents hard, win via commander damage, or deal lots of damage to any target if removed.
 Ruthless Technomancer is an interesting combo because you’ll sacrifice your big Juri, generate lots of Treasure, cast it again, sacrifice all the Treasure for mana, and have your commander again ready to fight, almost as big as it was before.
 Another nice interaction is with Fling effects since you’ll deal double the damage.

 Bloomburrow‘s Scavenger's Talent has wild potential.
 A sacrifice payoff that evolves into a powerful sacrifice outlet, this class has put up numbers in Pioneer sacrifice decks.
 Much of this class's power comes from Food production, which not only fuels the third level but also turbo-charges Cauldron Familiar.

 Tergrid, God of Fright is an awesome commander and sacrifice payoff.
-It’s just that it’s a payoff for opponents sacrificing their stuff, because you’ll get to keep their sacrificed permanents.
+It’s just that it’s a payoff for opponents sacrificing their stuff.
 Tergrid decks want to make their opponents discard or sacrifice as much as possible, and cards like Plaguecrafter shine here since both modes benefit you.
-With this card as your commander, a card like Death Cloud is a game changer since you’ll be the one left with all their sacrificed and discarded goodies.
+With Tergrid as your commander, a card like Death Cloud is a game changer since you’ll be the one left with all their sacrificed and discarded goodies.
+Pun intended on Game Changer.

 #1.
 Korvold, Fae-Cursed King

-It’s not that clear that Korvold, Fae-Cursed King is above Mayhem Devil, because both cards have their merits.
-The Jund card costs three colors of mana and it’s more expensive overall, but the benefit it provides is huge.
+Korvold, Fae-Cursed King costs three colors of mana and it’s more expensive than Mayhem Devil overall, but the benefit it provides is huge.
 First, you get a 5/5 flying and a card right away, and an unanswered Korvold wins the game.
-Second, Korvold can be your Jund Commander, and a fairly powerful one at that.
+Second, Korvold can be your Jund commander, and a fairly powerful one at that.
 Along with Trail of Crumbs, this card is the reason why people play green in their sacrifice decks, and drawing more cards often means more fun.

 Sacrifice Enablers